chris-l/bin-packing-grid/README.md

 # &lt;bin-packing-grid&gt;

-This is a Polymer element that fit elements into a grid using a bin-packing algorithm.
+This is a custom element that fit elements into a grid using a bin-packing algorithm.
 The result is similar to the grid used on pinterest and other sites.

 It will try to fit everything and leave no spaces, but in case there are gaps left, it will create **div** elements to fill them.